You may not always enjoy being in them, but business meetings remain the backbone of organisational life.

 A problem solving meeting is used to address challenges head-on, with the group evaluating potential solutions, assigning the person responsible and identifying next steps.
 These meetings rely heavily on focused discussions.
 A 2-person meeting pod such as the Persy Two helps keep conversations in business meetings private and direct, without overspending on dedicated meeting rooms.

-12 Best Practices for Running Effective Business Office Meetings
+12 Best Practices for Running Effective Business Meetings

 To run truly effective business meetings, businesses need clarity, structure and thoughtful meeting objectives.
 Below are 12 best practices that help create successful meetings across all meeting types.